OCA/social/mail_filter_adressee_by_contact/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-Filter adresses by partner contacts and users.
-It will be applied on mails from the following models : - account.move - sale.order - purchase.order - stock.picking
+Filter addresses by partner contacts and users.
+It will be applied on mails from the following models :

+-  account.move
+-  sale.order
+-  purchase.order
+-  stock.picking

 **Table of contents**